vihugoos/rentalx-cars/README.md

 - The rental must have a minimum duration of 24 hours.
 - It must not be possible to register a new rental if it's already open for the same user.
 - It must not be possible to register a new rental if it's already open for the same car.
+- The user must be logged into the application.